Create a seasonal campaign

 Add a backup payment method

 To avoid your ads suddenly stopping because of a declined payment, we highly recommend setting up a backup payment method, especially if you're using automatic payments.
-That way, if your primary payment method doesn't work for some reason, we'll immediately charge your backup credit card to ensure that your ads keep running.
+That way, if your primary payment method doesn't work for some reason, we'll immediately charge your backup credit card to ensure your ads keep running.

 Learn how to add a backup credit card.

 Avoid a depleted daily budget during this period

 A campaign that has spent its entire budget will stop running all of its ads until more budget is available.
 Instead of discontinuing your campaigns (and missing out on clicks) or stretching your budget (potentially spending more than you can afford), make sure your daily budget is appropriate in advance.
 Keep in mind that other advertisers may also put an extra effort on their Google Ads campaigns during this season or holiday.

 Find out how by reading about techniques for spending your campaign budget more effectively.

 If you're paying with Bank Transfer, make sure it goes through on time